JRC1995/Abstractive-Summarization/README.md

 Then pt will be in the range 0 to tf_seq_len

 But, we can't have that.
-There is no tf_seq_len [position, since the length is tf_seq_len, the available positions are 0 to (tf_seq_len -1).
+There is no tf_seq_len position.
+Since the length is tf_seq_len, the available positions are 0 to (tf_seq_len-1).
 Which is why I subtracted 1 from it.

 Next, we must have the value of pt to be such that it represents the CENTER of the window.
 If pt is too close to 0, pt-D will be negative - a non-existent position.
 If pt is too close to tf_seq_len, pt+D will be a non-existent position.

-So pt can't occupy the first D positions (0 to D-1) and it can't occupy the last D positions ((tf_seq_len-D) to (tf_seq_len-1)).
+So pt can't occupy the first D positions (0 to D-1) and it can't occupy the last D positions ((tf_seq_len-D) to (tf_seq_len-1)) in order to keep pt-D and pt+D as legal positions.
 So a total 2D positions should be restricted to pt.

 Which is why I further subtracted 2D from tf_seq_len.

-Still after calculating pt = positions x sigmoid(tensor) where positions = tf_seq_len-(2D+1)
+Still, after calculating pt = positions x sigmoid(tensor) where positions = tf_seq_len-(2D+1),
 pt will merely range between 0 to tf_seq_len-(2D+1)

-pt still can't be 0 since pt-D will be negative.
-But the length of the range of integer positions pt can occupy is perfect.
+We can't still accept pt to be 0 since pt-D will be negative.
+But the length of the range of integer positions pt can occupy is now perfect.

-So at this point, we can simply center p at the window by adding a D.
+So at this point, we can simply center pt at the window by adding a D.

-After that pt will range from D to (tf_seq_len-1)-D
+After that, pt will range from D to (tf_seq_len-1)-D

-Now, you can check for yourself that pt+D, or pt-D will never become negative or exceed the total sequence length.
+Now, it can be checked that pt+D, or pt-D will never become negative or exceed the total sequence length.

 After calculating pt, we can use the formulas presented in the paper to calculate the G score which signifies the weight (or attention) that should be given to a hidden state.

-G score is calculated for each of hidden states in the local window.
+G scores is calculated for each of hidden states in the local window.
+This is equivalent to a(s) used in the paper.

-The function returns the G score and the position pt, so that the model can create the context vector.
+The function returns the G scores and the position pt, so that the model can create the context vector.